phetsims/equality-explorer/doc/implementation-notes.md

 A few notes related to the _Solve It!_ screen:

-Game levels are numbered from 1 in both the model and view, and in type names (e.g. `ChallengeGenerator1`.)

 [Challenge](https://github.com/phetsims/equality-explorer/blob/master/js/solveit/model/Challenge.js) encapsulates equations with the general form: `ax + b = mx + n`.
 Terms that evaluate to zero are omitted.

 [ChallengeGenerator](https://github.com/phetsims/equality-explorer/blob/master/js/solveit/model/ChallengeGenerator.js) and its subtypes are responsible for generating challenges for the 4 levels.
 Variables and comments therein correspond to the specification in the [Challenge Generation design document](https://docs.google.com/document/d/1vG5U9HhcqVGMvmGGXry28PLqlNWj25lStDP2vSWgUOo).

+Game levels are numbered 1 to 4 in both the model and view, and in type names (e.g. `ChallengeGenerator1` for Level 1), so that the implementation corresponds to the description in the design document.

 ## Miscellaneous